geoserver/geoserver-history/doc/en/user/source/googleearth/features/kmlheighttime.rst

    ${ATTRIBUTE.value}

 Replace the word ``ATTRIBUTE`` with the name of the height attribute in your data set.
+For a complete tutorial on working with the height templates see :ref:`tutorials_heights`.

 Time
 ----

 Google Earth also contains a "time slider", which can allow animations of data, and show changes over time.
-As with height, time can be linked to an attirbute of the data, as long as the data set has a date/time attribute.
-Lnking this date/time attribute to the time slider in Google Earth is accomplished by creating a Freemarker template.
+As with height, time can be linked to an attribute of the data, as long as the data set has a date/time attribute.
+Linking this date/time attribute to the time slider in Google Earth is accomplished by creating a Freemarker template.
 Create a file called ``time.ftl``, and save it in the same  directory that contains your data's ``info.xml``.

 To set the time based on an attribute the syntax is::

    ${DATETIME_ATTRIBUTE.value}

 Replace the word ``DATETIME_ATTRIBUTE`` with the name of the date/time attribute.
 When creating KML, GeoServer will automatically link the data to the time element in Google Earth.
 If set successfully, the time slider will automatically appear.

+For a full tutorial on using GeoServer with Google Earth's time slider see :ref:`tutorials_time`